 - Does the target company work with export-controlled technologies?

-- Does its activity include testing, design, production, manufacturing, fabrication, or development of critical technologies?
+- Does its activity include testing, design, production, manufacturing, fabrication, or development

 - Does it own, operate, manufacture, supply or service any critical infrastructure?